Parity Violation in Galaxy Shapes: Primordial Non-Gaussianity: N -body simulation

 \section{\texorpdfstring{$N$}{N}-body simulation}

 So far, we have derived analytical expressions for the parity-odd power spectrum of galaxy shapes in the EFT framework.
 In this section, in order to test whether these predictions are actually realized and to estimate the amplitude of the response of shapes to parity-violating PNG, which remains undetermined in the EFT expansion, we perform a set of numerical simulations.
 In this study, we use the shapes of dark matter halos as a proxy for galaxy shapes, and analyze the signal by running $N$-body simulations.
 In the previous section, we showed that the shape power spectrum is expected to be particularly sensitive to the collapsed-type parity-odd trispectrum.
 From now on, we therefore focus only on the collapsed-type model, rather than the squeezed-type model.
-However, no existing method has been available to implement such initial conditions in simulations.
-Therefore, we first propose an efficient method to implement a specific class of parity-odd collapsed-type trispectra into the initial conditions.
+We first propose an efficient method to implement a specific class of parity-odd collapsed-type trispectra into the initial conditions.
 We then demonstrate that our new method is sufficiently flexible to imprint the parity-odd trispectrum predicted by the $U(1)$-gauge model into the initial conditions, and we validate this implementation.
 Subsequently, we run $N$-body simulations using these initial conditions and show that the IA power spectrum at late times is indeed sensitive to the parity-violating initial conditions.
 We also confirm that the resulting signal matches the functional form predicted by EFT.
 Finally, by performing a fit to the measured power spectrum, we estimate the amplitude of the response of halo shapes to the parity-violating PNG.